List of the largest genera of flowering plants: Largest genera

-According to a 2004 analysis by the botanical taxonomist David G. Frodin, a total of 57 genera of flowering plants had contained at least 500 species.
+As of 2023, there are a total of 86 genera of flowering plants with at least 500 species.
 It is clear that there are other genera with over 500 species, as the work of taxonomists continues.
 Currently, the number of species included in many genera is very different (e.g. see Psychotria), so their ranking is subject to changes.
 The actual number of species is also imprecisely known because of different approaches of taxonomists, and many of the genera have not been the subject of recent monographs.
 For instance, estimates of the number of species in the orchid genus Pleurothallis range from 1,120 to 2,500.
 Genera from some other groups of vascular plants (like pteridophytes), which have similarly large numbers of species, include Selaginella, Asplenium and Cyathea.

 Astragalus is the largest flowering plant genus, with more than 3,200 species, including Astragalus agnicidus.

 Bulbophyllum is the second largest flowering plant genus, with more than 2,000 species, including Bulbophyllum guttulatum.

 Psychotria is the third largest flowering plant genus, with more than 1,900 species, including Psychotria mariniana.

 Euphorbia is the fourth largest flowering plant genus, with more than 1,800 species, including Euphorbia amygdaloides.

 Carex is the fifth largest flowering plant genus, with more than 1,700 species, including Carex pilulifera.